huangyh09/brie/doc/manual_brie1.rst

 ::

-  brie -a AS_events/SE.gold.gtf -s Cell1.sorted.bam -f mouse_features.csv.gz -o out_dir -p 15
+  brie1 -a AS_events/SE.gold.gtf -s Cell1.sorted.bam -f mouse_features.csv.gz -o out_dir -p 15

 By default, you will have three output files in the out_dir: ``fractions.tsv``, ``weights.tsv`` and ``samples.csv.gz``.